CounterCultureLabs/dumpscribe/README.md

 Downloads all written notes and recorded audio from a LiveScribe Pulse or Echo pen.

-Functionality is currently limited: The raw data is downloaded and extracted, with no conversion to sane formats or association of data with time of recording/writing.
+Functionality is currently limited: The raw data is downloaded and extracted to tmp/, with no conversion to sane formats or association of data with time of recording/writing.

 # TODO

-* Output sane directory structure (with time and date)
-* Add STF to PDF conversion
 * Add command line arguments
+* Write convert and sanitize python script:
+** Move files into sane directory structure (with datetime and page numbers) ** Add STF to PDF conversion
 * Get rid of warnings related to xmlChar vs. char

 # Requirements